-One Rossendale Road, Folkestone, is a plain enough address to most, but to me it has huge significance.
+1 Rossendale Road, Folkestone.
+A plain enough address to most, but to me a place of almost sacred meaning.
 For just yards from there a bomb fell, witnessed by my parents, during WWII.
 And there, a few years later, I was born.
 It was a time of rebuilding after the war, but the bomb crater remained throughout my early years.
 For kids back then, austerity was taken for granted, and such forbidden places as bomb craters were greatly loved in which to play.

 For me, the strange shapes created by the heat of the blast; the rocks, the twisted metal and melted glass, was a fascination.
 It was the seed for what was to become my passion.